nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `exit`

+### Testing a flashcard : `test`

+Tests a specified flashcard from the list.

+Format: `test INDEX a/ANSWER`

+* Tests the flashcard at the specified `INDEX`
+* The index refers to the index number shown in the displayed flashcard list.
+* The index **must be a positive integer**  1, 2, 3, …​
+* The `ANSWER` is case-sensitive.

+Examples:
+* `list` followed by `test 1 a/Example answer` tests the 1st flashcard in the list with `Example answer` as the answer.

 ### Saving the data

 AddressBook data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.